TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.15.md

 ---

-Neither do [men] light a lamp, and put it under the bushel, but on the stand; and it shineth unto all that are in the house.
+Neither do you light a lamp, and put it under a measuring basket, but on a stand; and it shines to all who are in the house.